JulienPeloton/InsideMe/README.md

 #### The package
 Simple python module for monitoring memory consumption and time spent.
-Especially relevant when using MPI.
+Especially relevant when using MPI, it makes use of decorators.
-It does include
-* Simple routines that can be used as decorators to monitor memory consumption of functions and classes *

-It does not include
-*

 ### Before starting
 This code has the following dependencies (see the travis install section):
 * numpy, pylab, scipy, etc (required)
 * mpi4py (optional - for parallel computing)

-## Installation
+### Installation
 We provide a setup.py for the installation.
 Just run:
 ```bash
 python setup.py install